Vincenzo Negrini

 Vincenzo Negrini (born Vincenzo Bartolomeo Trentanove) (24 August 1804 – 16 August 1840) was an Italian bass-baritone opera singer.
 Born in Cesena, he sang leading bass and baritone roles in Italy's major opera houses and created several roles in early 19th-century operas, most notably Oroveso in Bellini's Norma and Folco in Donizetti's Ugo, conte di Parigi.
 Severe heart disease caused him to retire from the stage in June 1840.
 He died in Milan two months later at the age of 35.

 Life and career

-Negrini was born in 1804 in Cesena, a city in the Emilia-Romagna region of Italy.
+Negrini was born in 1804 in Cesena, Italy, a city in the Emilia-Romagna region of Italy.
 He was the second of the four children of Luigi Trentanove and Maria née Negrini from whom he later took his stage name.
 He studied singing in Bologna, and began his stage career at a young age.
-His earliest recorded performances were during the 1826 carnival season at the Teatro Comunitativo in Ravenna where he appeared in Mercadante's opera Didone abbandonata and Rossini's Semiramide.
+His earliest recorded performances were during the 1826 carnival season at the Teatro Comunitativo in Ravenna, where he appeared in Mercadante's opera Didone abbandonata and Rossini's Semiramide.